interlay/interbtc-spec/polkabtc-spec/docs/source/spec/treasury.rst

 In the BTC Parachain new PolkaBTC can be created by leveraging the :ref:`Issue Protocol <issue-protocol>`.
 However. to separate concerns and access to data, the Issue module has to call the ``mint`` function to complete the issue process in the PolkaBTC component.
-Importantly, this function can *only* be called from the Issue module.
+The function increases the ``totalSupply`` of PolkaBTC.

-Further, the function increases the ``totalSupply`` of PolkaBTC.
+.. warning:: This function can *only* be called from the Issue module.

 Specification
 .............